 We may ask you if you would like your next outpatient appointment to be on the telephone.

 We're not always able to offer you a telephone appointment.
-This might be because you need:
+This might be because you need blood tests, scans or an examination.

 We try our best to call you at your appointment time.
 Occasionally there might be a short delay if our clinician needs to spend a little longer with another person.

-Please check we have your correct telephone number
+Please check we have your correct phone number

 This will be the number that: